Author Archives: Janhavi Panani

 Globus Spirits unveils Terai India Craft Gin – Litchi & Mulberries

-Globus Spirits Limited has launched Terai India Craft Gin – Litchi & Mulberries, a vibrant new expression of the internationally awarded & critically acclaimed Terai India Dry Gin.
-This latest addition marks the debut of The Bagh Explorations, a series of gins inspired by the fruits grown at Swarup Family farmlands in Jarauda, Uttar Pradesh.
+Globus Spirits launched Terai – Litchi & Mulberries, a new expression that marks the debut of The Bagh Explorations, a series of gins inspired by the fruits grown at Swarup Family farmlands in Jarauda, Uttar Pradesh.

-The gin expression embodies the same meticulous care and precision as its predecessor.
+The gin expression embodies the meticulous care and precision as its predecessor.
 Distilled in a bespoke Carl copper pot still using the classic one-shot London Dry method, the gin is a tribute to India’s diverse botanical heritage.
-The distillery’s commitment to staying true to the craft ensures a flavour profile that resonates with authenticity and boldness, balancing sweet fruitiness with herbaceous and earthy notes.
+The distillery is looking to stay true to the craft ensuring a flavour profile that resonates with authenticity and boldness, balancing sweet fruitiness with herbaceous and earthy notes.

 Monkey Shoulder Trigger Jigger Review | Are Jiggers Obselete?